stcz/initramfs-tools-network-hook/README.md

 You can add this hooks to your initramfs-tools to get support for bond interfaces or vlan interfaces during boot.
 You can configure the hooks in your /etc/initramfs-tools/initramfs.conf.
 Tested successful under debian 10.
 It should also work on other debian based Distros like ubuntu.

-The scripts should leave a empty networkconfiguration for the operating system.
+The scripts should leave an empty network configuration for the operating system.

 # Requiments
 The package `iproute2` for bonding support.